 11. Medicine ball Romanian deadlift

-Muscles worked: Hamstrings, glutes, lower back, core
+Muscles worked: Hamstrings, glutes, lower back, core Starting weight: 8–12 lbs

-This covers the same muscles as a dumbbell Romanian deadlift — same movement pattern, same posterior chain stimulus.
+This covers the same posterior chain muscles as a dumbbell Romanian deadlift — same movement pattern, same stimulus.

 How to do it: